 technical translation and localization.
 His research focuses on how MT can affect

 translations and translators, mainly studying post-editing and its effect on the translation

 Leveraging AI for Term Extraction: An experiment from the European Commission’s DG Translation

-We created a terminology recognition model called ‘TermiteOne’ by training a named entity recognition model on European Union legislation using the open-source Flair NLP library.
-The model was compared against SynchroTerm and assessed by terminologists and translators, yielding positive results across domains and producing little noise.
+We developed a terminology recognition tool named ‘TermiteOne,’ which relies on an LSTM-CRF model from the open-source Flair NLP library and is trained using European Union legislation.
+The tool was compared against SynchroTerm and assessed by terminologists and translators, yielding positive results across domains and producing little noise.
 A second model was trained using a different corpus, capturing a higher number of terms.
-Both models will be utilised together to avoid overlooking potential terms of interest.
+Both models will be utilised together by the tool to avoid overlooking potential terms of interest.
 Additionally, a large language model (GPT-4) is being used for term extraction and comparison with the smaller specialised models.
 The application of AI for term extraction appears highly promising and warrants further investigation.